-This year's report reflects changes in drinking water regulatory requirements that took effect in 2016.
-Effective April 1, 2016, the Revised Total Coliform Rule (RTCR) replaced the Total Coliform Rule that had been in place for public water systems since 1989.
-The purpose of the revised rule remains the same as the original rule, to protect public health by ensuring the integrity of the drinking water distribution system and by monitoring for the presence of microorganisms (i.e. total coliform and E. coli bacteria).
+The Revised Total Coliform Rule (RTCR) is intended to protect public health by ensuring the integrity of the drinking water distribution system and by monitoring for the presence of microorganisms (i.e. total coliform and E. coli bacteria).

-Under the RTCR, the presence of total coliform bacteria (E. coli-absent) is no longer considered a direct health threat.
-The maximum contaminant level (MCL) for total coliform has been eliminated.
-The presence of total coliform bacteria does, however, indicate that a pathway exists, or may exist, for contamination into the distribution system.
-The U.S. EPA anticipates even greater public health protection under the revised rule because it requires water systems to identify and fix problems that may directly or indirectly contribute to microbial contamination.
-It formalizes the process, requiring a qualified person to conduct a Level 1 Assessment (see definitions at right) when the system has greater than one routine coliform-positive sample in a calendar month.
+Under the RTCR, the presence of total coliform bacteria (E. coli-absent) is not considered a direct health threat.
+Its presence does, however, indicate that a pathway exists, or may exist, for contamination into the distribution system.
+Because of this, the rule requires water systems to identify and fix problems that may directly or indirectly contribute to microbial contamination.
+It formalizes the process, requiring a qualified person to conduct a Level 1 Assessment when the system has greater than one routine coliform-positive sample in a calendar month.
 Any sanitary defects that are identified during the assessment must be corrected.
 Examples of ways that coliform can enter the system are: failure to disinfect properly after maintenance or repairs, main breaks, holes/gaps in storage tank joints and screens, loss of system pressure, cross-connections, biofilm accumulation in the distribution system, inadequate disinfectant residual (chlorinated systems), or sampling protocol errors.

 Level 1 Assessment: a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in the water system